Covid-19 coronavirus: Auckland Hotel and Chefs Training School closes after 34 years, blames border closure

 An Auckland hotel training school is closing after 34 years because of the impact of closing New Zealand's borders due to Covid-19.

-The Auckland Hotel and Chefs Training School in Newmarket has about 60 students - about half domestic and half international.
+The Auckland Hotel and Chefs Training School in Newmarket has 60 students - about half domestic and half international.

 It has told the Tertiary Education Commission (TEC) that it will close on June 26 "due to the impacts of Covid-19 on its viability".